aws-samples/eks-workshop/content/healthchecks/livenessprobe.md

   Normal   Killing                0s                 kubelet, ip-192-168-18-63.ec2.internal  Killing container with id docker://liveness:Container failed liveness probe..
 Container will be killed and recreated.
 ```

-When the nodejs application entered a debug mode with SIGUSR1 signal it did not respond to the health check pings and kubelet killed the container.
-The container was subject to the default restart policy
+When the nodejs application entered a debug mode with SIGUSR1 signal, it did not respond to the health check pings and kubelet killed the container.
+The container was subject to the default restart policy.

 ```
 kubectl get pod liveness-app